 Place the drop down desk on top of the furring strip.
 Using your longer wood screws, attach the desk to the furring strip you just attached to the wall.
 I put three screws along the back of our desk top as shown below.

 We used pegboard hooks to organize and hang most of her art supplies.

 The two purple baskets are part of this set of pegboard baskets that we spray painted.
 The other baskets are from the Dollar Tree.

-The gold organizer is from Target and holds a few coloring and drawing books.
 We also placed a few other Dollar Tree baskets along the bottom to hold colored pencils, crayons and random other art supplies.